List of banks in Serbia: Commercial banks

-As of 15 March 2023, there are 21 licensed commercial banks in Serbia.
-For each of them, there is a balance sheet total from 30 September 2022, and number of employees as of 31 December 2020.
+As of 31 March 2025, there are 19 licensed commercial banks in Serbia.
+Below is a balance sheet total and number of employees from 30 December 2022 which does not include the merger of Eurobank Direktna with AikBank that happened on 31 March 2025.

 Recent name changes

 This is a list of recent (in last five years) name changes of currently active banks due to change of ownership structure: